 This keyword must be set in control.in if the self-energy on the real axis is needed (usually, for GW).
 In past versions of FHI-aims, the code would set a silent default for anacon_type if a self-energy calculation for the real axis was required.
 This is no longer the case in present versions.
-Users must make this choice explicitly in 'control.in';
+Users must make this choice explicitly in 'control.in'; if that is not the case, the code will stop with a (hopefully gentle and instructive) warning message.

 The reason is that the choice of the analytical continuation used can have a noticeable effect on the accuracy of GW-calculated eigenvalues.
-The two-pole approximation is well established, but less accurate than the Pade approximation when the latter works.[232]
-On the other hand, systems with a complicated self-energy structure can lead to numerical problems with the Pade approximation that can result in seemingly random values for certain predicted quasiparticle eigenvalues (this can be tested, for instance, by modifying the frequency_points keyword and tracking the results).
+The two-pole approximation is well established, but less accurate than the Pade approximation when the latter works.
+[260] On the other hand, systems with a complicated self-energy structure can lead to numerical problems with the Pade approximation that can result in seemingly random values for certain predicted quasiparticle eigenvalues (this can be tested, for instance, by modifying the $frequency_points$ keyword and tracking the results).

-'''

 Tag: freq_grid_type (control.in)

-'''